Frequently Asked Questions About CCAM

 Most babies with a small CCAM are born with no symptoms and can go home after a few days in the hospital.
 Surgery to remove the CCAM is usually performed when a baby is three to six months old.
 This is done through an operation in the chest, and the part of the lung that contains the CCAM is removed.

 In rare cases, a large CCAM can cause amniotic fluid to accumulate in the fetus, which causes the fetus to have heart failure.
 This condition is called hydrops.
 A CCAM can be so large that it prevents the fetus’ lungs from developing, causing pulmonary hypoplasia, or small lungs.
 In these rare cases, the baby may need surgery in the womb or may need to be delivered early depending on how far the pregnancy has progressed.

 Your perinatologist, a specialist in fetal and maternal medicine, will discuss your delivery plans.
 Your baby should be born at a hospital with close access to a neonatal intensive care unit (NICU) that has extracorporeal membrane oxygenation (ECMO) available, which will help your baby’s heart and lungs function if the condition is severe.
-CHOC Children’s NICU is designated a Level 4 NICU—the highest level available because of the complex conditions we treat—and we are the only hospital in Orange County to provide ECMO.
+The CHOC NICU is designated a Level 4 NICU—the highest level available because of the complex conditions we treat—and we are the only hospital in Orange County to provide ECMO.
 Learn more about our NICU.

 What is the long-term outlook for babies with a CCAM?